Almeida-Gerson/relish-api/README.md

 ### `npm start`

 Runs the api in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.(this port can be changed using environment variables)
+Open [http://localhost:3000/externalapi/photos](http://localhost:3000/externalapi/photos) to test it.(this port can be changed using environment variables)

 ### `npm test`